 This is part two of a series on the LIANZA #Open17 library conference, and my alternative keynote at that event.
-These blog posts should help you find ways to create your own participatory sessions, and you can see even more bright ideas over at the Beyond Panels website.
+These blog posts should help you find ways to create your own participatory sessions.

 So, it’s the afternoon of Sunday 24th September, 2017, at the Addington Raceway in Christchurch, Aotearoa New Zealand.
 Laurinda Thomas has just given an excellent talk about librarians’ professional identity and I’m invited to the stage.